edfloreshz/devmode/dmd/README.md

 SUBCOMMANDS:
     clone     Clones a utils repository in a specific folder structure. config    Sets options for configuration.
-    fork      Clone repo and set upstream of your fork help      Prints this message or the help of the given subcommand(s) open      Opens a project on your selected text editor.
+    fork      Clone repo and set upstream to your fork help      Prints this message or the help of the given subcommand(s) open      Opens a project on your selected text editor.
 ```